 Pressure to drive traffic, ad revenue

 News media have been under tremendous pressure to figure out how to profit from content online, and since their revenue is mostly ad-based, success translates to traffic.
 Marketers will agree that once you invest time in creating content, you’d like to get some traffic to it.
-Looking at how news media have tackled this problem and who has succeeded and how are valuable lessons for any content creators, marketers or journalists.
+Looking at how news media have tackled this problem and who has succeeded and how are valuable lessons for content creators, marketers, or journalists.
 Besides, isn’t it better to learn from the mistakes of others than your own?

 Content lessons from journalists